Sleep for Science

 • Presentation skills, including effective creation and performance of PowerPoint slide presentations and/or poster presentations for the retreat/colloquium

-• Attendance of the Sleep Lab’s retreat/colloquium
+• Attendance at the Sleep Lab’s retreat/colloquium

-• Successful applicants are also required to complete appropriate Human Subjects Protection/HIPAA training through the CITI program as well as the EP Bradley Hospital orientation training (including a background check, drug screen, and Net Learning)
+• Successful applicants are also required to complete appropriate Human Subjects Protection/HIPAA training through the CITI program, as well as the EP Bradley Hospital orientation training (including a background check, drug screen, and the NetLearning hospital safety training)

 back to top